apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_list-backup-policy.md

   # list all backup policy
   kbcli cluster list-backup-policy

-  # using short cmd to list backup policy of specified cluster
+  # using short cmd to list backup policy of the specified cluster
   kbcli cluster list-bp mycluster
 ```